France–Haiti relations: Independence

 From 1789 to 1799, France underwent a revolution.
 The revolution in France had great implications in Haiti.
 In August 1791, slaves in the northern region of Haiti staged a revolt which would be known as the Haitian Revolution.
 In 1793, France sent as an envoy Léger-Félicité Sonthonax to maintain control and stabilize the colony from the revolution.
 In February 1793, Haitian leader Toussaint Louverture joined Spanish forces in fighting the French.
 In October 1793, Sonthonax emancipated the slaves in all of Haiti.
 In May 1794, Louverture left the Spanish army after they refused to free their slaves in the eastern part of Hispaniola.

 In 1801, Louverture defeated the Spanish in Santo Domingo and emancipated the slaves of the territory.
 In 1802, General Napoleon Bonaparte sent 40,000 French and Polish troops to Hispaniola.
 Soon afterwards, Napoleon's brother-in-law General Charles Leclerc asked to meet Louverture to discuss terms.
 It was a deception and Louverture was seized and deported to France where he died in April 1803.
 After the death of Louverture, Jean-Jacques Dessalines stood as leader of the independence struggle and continued battling French forces.
-After the battle of Battle of Vertières in November 1803, France abandoned all hope of retaining control over the colony.
+After the Battle of Vertières in November 1803, France abandoned all hope of retaining control over the colony.
 On 1 January 1804, Dessalines declared independence for Saint-Domingue and renamed the new nation 'Haiti'.

 France officially acknowledged Haitian independence in 1824.